gerrowadat/log.andvari.net/content/pages/about.md

   - [Oncall: An Equal-Opportunity Waste of Time](https://www.usenix.org/publications/loginonline/oncall-equal-opportunity-waste-time) - USENIX ;login: Online
   - [Oncall with Dave O'Connor](https://fiberplane.com/blog/on-call-with-dave-o-connor) from the [Fiberplane Blog](https://fiberplane.com/blog)
   - [Working Deliberately with OKRs](/pages/working-deliberately-with-okrs.html) - A primer for folks about to or considering OKRs, and how I use them.
-  - [Everybody's Free (To Use Their Best Judgement)](https://log.andvari.net/everybodys-free-to-use-their-best-judgement.html) - A note to new engineers.
+  - [Everybody's Free (To Use Their Best Judgment)](https://log.andvari.net/everybodys-free-to-use-their-best-judgement.html) - A note to new engineers.
   - [Conferences for Introverts](https://log.andvari.net/pages/conferences-for-introverts.html) - A guide for someone who will run a conference at which there might be introverts.
   - [Bad Machinery: Managing Interrupts Under Load](/pages/bad-machinery.html) - On managing teams that manage interrupts.
 Later became a chapter in the first SRE book.
   - [6 Reasons You Don't need an SRE Team](/6reasons.html) - A 2023 take on whether your average company or enterprise needs an SRE **team**, as opposed to just SRE practices or mindset.
-  - [Production, SRE and the Architecture of the Built Environment](/pages/sre-and-architecture.html) - On comparisons between old-meaning architecture and hwo kind we are to ourselves as builders of ecosystems.
+  - [Production, SRE and the Architecture of the Built Environment](/pages/sre-and-architecture.html) - On comparisons between old-meaning architecture and how kind we are to ourselves as builders of ecosystems.
 Also Presented at [Dublin SRE Meetup](https://www.meetup.com/Site-Reliability-Engineering-Dublin/) in 2024

 Links: